Neurogenetics Curriculum

 • Children with stroke: cardiac embolism, sickle cell disease, arterial dissection, CNS vasculitis, and metabolic disorders (homocystinuria, organic acidemias) are important causes; prothrombotic workup and echo essential

-• MRI red flags: cortical/parieto-occipital signal abnormality crossing vascular territories (MELAS stroke-like episodes), periventricular white matter disease in young adult (CADASIL), cortical restricted diffusion in non-vascular distribution (MELAS in acute phase), temporal lobe WMH (CADASIL), cerebellar strokes in young adults (COL4A1)
+• MRI red flags: cortical/parieto-occipital signal abnormality crossing vascular territories (MELAS stroke-like episodes), periventricular white matter disease in young adult (CADASIL), cortical restricted diffusion in non-vascular distribution (MELAS in acute phase), temporal lobe WMH (CADASIL), intracerebral hemorrhage with white matter disease and microbleeds in young adults (COL4A1)

 • Genomic testing yield in young stroke: comprehensive stroke genetics panel or exome sequencing has a diagnostic yield of ~15–20% in young cryptogenic stroke patients at specialized centers